This article was first published in May 2017. Due to renewed public discussion on this topic, we are resharing it in September 2017.

 Talking with other agencies and partners.

 As we work to build relationships, we build capacity at the same time.
 We are working with our child placing agency (CPA) subcontractors on programming so they can be successful when helping match youth with emotional and behavioral needs with the right families, sharing the number of beds that are needed and the amount of children that are in need.
-We are also talking with youth residential centers (YRCs) and shelters.
+We are also talking with youth residential centers (YRCs) and shelters, and identifying short-term emergency shelter space for children.

-These are just a few of the things we are doing to increase placements for children in care.
+These are just a few of the things we are doing to increase placements for children in Kansas foster care.
 But we need every one of you pitching in.

 - Do you have ideas of how we can increase kinship or foster family recruitment?
 Share them with us!